Bella (2006 film): Plot

-José's parents invite Isabella to have dinner, during which time she finds out that Manny was adopted.
+José's parents invite Nina to have dinner, during which time she finds out that Manny was adopted.
 They tell her she is always welcome to stay at their house.
-José takes Isabella to the nearby beach, where she tells him how her father's death when she was twelve caused her and her mother severe emotional pain.
+José takes Nina to the nearby beach, where she tells him how her father's death when she was twelve caused her and her mother severe emotional pain.
 Because she had no siblings and spent her childhood taking care of her emotionally crippled mother, she tells José how fortunate he is to have a loving family, and hopes someday she would meet a man who loves her and is as capable of raising a family as her father was.
-The next day, before they each go their own way, Isabella says she needs a friend to be there for her the next week.
+The next day, before they each go their own way, Nina says she needs a friend to be there for her the next week.
 José walks back to the restaurant and reconciles with Manny.

 Several years later, José is seen playing on a beach with a young girl.
-When Isabella arrives she meets what is implied to be her daughter, Bella, whom she had considered aborting but then gave over for José to adopt.
-Mother and daughter exchange gifts, Isabella tearfully giving Bella the teddy bear her father had gifted her as a child, while Bella hands Isabella a seashell.
+When Nina arrives she meets what is implied to be her daughter, Bella, whom she had considered aborting but then gave over for José to adopt.
+Mother and daughter exchange gifts, Nina tearfully giving Bella the teddy bear her father had gifted her as a child, while Bella hands Nina a seashell.
 Afterward, all three stroll down the beach together.